webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/tree.rst

 Tree
 ****

-The 'tree' command lets you view the tree structure of your Bcome namespaces.
+The ``tree`` command returns a visualisation of your Bcome namespace configuration.

-The following AsciiCast demonstrates the usage of the tree command.
+The following AsciiCast demonstrates its usage.

 .. raw:: html